ecoreng/base-di/README.md

 // $obj1 and $obj2 contain different instances
 ```

-Interfaces are the suggested alias/implementation for classes, as these will help autoresolve (more on this later) your parameter dependencies to Interfaces, but actually anything will work:
+Interfaces are the suggested alias for classes, as these will help autoresolve your parameter dependencies to Interfaces (more on this later), but actually anything will work:
 ```php
 $di = new \Base\Concrete\Container;
 $di->set('somestring-not-a-class-or-interface', 'Some\Object');